spirpinias/MACS3/README.md

 ## Usage

-When supplied with alignment file and compare sheet.
+When supplied with alignment files and compare sheet.
 This tool will perform peak calling with comparisons.

 If your alignments are from PAIRED-END data you MUST select BAMPE or BEDPE to alert MACS that you are working with paired end data, respectively.